Not waiting: Biden transition team at work amid limbo

 The transition can be a frenzied process even under normal circumstances.

-In the meantime, an odd political limbo has taken told.
+In the meantime, an odd political limbo has taken hold.
 The Biden team is moving forward but can’t tackle all that needs to be accomplished; President Donald Trump continues to claim without evidence that the election is being stolen from him.

 It’s at least somewhat reminiscent of the 2000 presidential race and that year’s post-election legal fight over the recount in Florida.
 After more than a month, the dispute between Republican George W. Bush and Democrat Al Gore was decided by the Supreme Court — truncating the transition period to just 39 days before the January 2001 inauguration.